jenkins-x/terraform-google-jx/README.md

 If you just want to experiment with Jenkins X, you can set `force_destroy` to `true`.
 This allows you to remove all generated resources when running `terraform destroy`, including any generated buckets including their content.

+If you want to remove a cluster with the `terraform destroy` command and the cluster is protected by the `deletion_protection=true` attribute, you can override the attribute by setting the `delete_protect` variable to `false`.
+It is recommended to override this value and the time of cluster deletion and you should successfully apply the attribute value change before attempting the `terraform destroy` command.

 The following two paragraphs provide the full list of configuration and output variables of this Terraform module.

 #### Inputs